julian-urbano/MelodyShape/README.md

 	This is free software, and you are welcome to redistribute it under the terms of the GNU General Public License version 3.

+A detailed user manual in PDF is available from the [releases page](https://github.com/julian-urbano/MelodyShape/releases).

 Dependencies
 ------------

 * The MelodyShape library uses the [Math library](http://commons.apache.org/proper/commons-math/) from Apache Commons.
 * The command line tool uses the [CLI library](http://commons.apache.org/proper/commons-cli/) from Apache Commons.

 Current Version